va1da5/aws-protected-static-site/README.md

 The [Lambda@Edge](https://aws.amazon.com/lambda/edge/) does not allow usage of environment variables, however, this functionality could be still achieved by using [python-dotenv](https://github.com/theskumar/python-dotenv) and [.env](aws_lambda/.env) file.
 Additionally, this provides a good example of how to bundle the Lambda function with third party dependencies.

-Terraform state is being written to a S3 bucket.
-The bucket needs to exist prior to running the Terraform deployment.

 ## Requirements: